tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   loans_binary_encoded.to_csv(file_path, index=False)
   ```

 Tell students, that the final step we need to perform is scaling and normalization.
-Many machine learning algorithms will perform better with a normalized or scaled dataset.
+Many machine learning algorithms will perform better with a normalized (scaled) dataset.

 Explain to students, that some models are sensitive to very large numerical values and may not be able to converge due to those features.
 It's always a good idea to have features all on the same scale so they have equal importance to the model.

 * `sklearn` provides a variety of scaling and normalization options.
-The most common is `StandardScaler`.
+The two most common are `MinMaxScaler` and `StandardScaler`.

+* `MinMaxScaler` will scale the data between 0 and 1.

-* `StandardScales` standardizes the features by removing the mean and scaling to unit variance.
+* `StandardScaler` standardizes the features by removing the mean and scaling to unit variance.

 * `StandardScaler` can be used when you don't know anything about your data.